 Standing at Eagle Plaza on Alcatraz Island, looking back at Nob Hill and the waterfront, San Francisco feels so, so close.

 But anybody who’s swam in those waters will tell you just how far away it is.

 Right now, if you go to Alcatraz, you’ll get that photogenic spot almost entirely to yourself, no swimming required.
-While the Alcatraz Cellhouse and other indoor areas are currently closed, this is still a perfect time to visit the island for the Bay Area’s most unique daytrip.
+With boats running at reduced capacity and fewer crowds than ever, this is a perfect time to visit the island for the Bay Area’s most unique daytrip.
 Get your Alcatraz tickets here.